pkho-user/audio-engine/readme.md

 ## Disclaimer

-This script was initially created with AI assistance and then reviewed and customized.
-It works well for my use cases, but **test it on a few files first** before running it on your whole library.
+Always test it on a few files first before running it on your whole library.
 Always keep backups of your original files.

-Feel free to open issues or submit pull requests if you find bugs or want to add features.

 ##
 --